When Z was very small and I worked part-time, I used to take her on cupcake tours.

 We loved cupcakes and it was a fun hobby for us to do together on my days off.

 We would admire and sample a wide variety of cupcakes from a diverse selection of locations, and then I’d write about it.

 One day, I just lost interest in sampling cupcakes – I felt like I had been there, done that.
-I wasn’t seeing anything new or different anymore, so I ended the cupcake tour.
-And for a while, we didn’t have anything sweet and delicious to dream about and quest after.
+And for a while, we didn’t have anything sweet and delicious to dream about and hunt for.

 Until… well, I can’t put an exact date on it but I’d say for about the past three or four years, I’ve found myself on a macaron quest.
 Yes, it seems that tiny, delicious and colorful macarons have somehow replaced my cupcake obsession and become my sweet treat du jour.

 There’s something about macarons’ adorable appearance and delicate flavor, combined with that unmistakable mouth feel that is simultaneously crispy, chewy and creamy.
 It just does me in!

 In recent years, Z and I have oohed and ahhed over magnificent macarons from French and Asian bakeries, mall-based bakery pop-up shops and even from petite, adorable patisseries in gay Paris itself.
 So which are our favorite macacons?
 Here’s our top three list in central Ohio: